Student Guide: Seven Tips for Being Punctual

-Let’s face it, many situations in life require that we be punctual.
-For many of us, though, it’s a struggle to be on time.
-Unless you’re enrolled in distance education, making it to class on time is a classic example of the daily battle against tardiness.
-Since others, including employers, will be expecting you to be on time for the rest of your adult life, it’s something worthwhile working on while you’re still in school.
+But unless you live close to the campus, making it to class on time is a classic example of the daily battle against tardiness.
+Since others, including employers, will be expecting you to be on time for the rest of your adult life, it’s worth putting in the extra effort to learn punctuality while you’re still in school.

-Being late usually becomes a habit, so learning to be punctual means that we have to change deeply entrenched patterns of behavior.
-Don’t give up if you fail to succeed at first.
-If you have the desire to change your habits, try using these six practical tips to help you be on time.
+That said, learning to be punctual means changing deeply entrenched patterns of behavior.
+So don’t give up if you fail to succeed at first.
+Try using these seven practical tips to help you be on time until you succeed.

 1) Adopt a New Mindset